neuraloperator/neuraloperator/doc/source/install.rst

 Building ``neuraloperator`` from source
 ========================================

-First ensure that you are in an environment with Python 3, NumPy, Scipy, PyTorch, TensorLy and TensorLy-Torch.
+First ensure that you are in an environment with Python 3, NumPy, SciPy, PyTorch, TensorLy and TensorLy-Torch.
 Then clone the repository and cd there::

    git clone https://github.com/neuraloperator/neuraloperator